justlep/bitwig/doc/Behringer CMD DC-1/README.md

 # Behringer CMD DC-1 controller script for Bitwig

-Written for generating Program Change (and Bank change) messages, enabling you to quickly browse Banks and Presets of Softsynths like Reaktor, Z3TA, Harmor, Morphine, Microtonic etc.
+Written for generating Program Change (and Bank change) messages, enabling you to quickly browse Banks and Presets of Softsynths like Reaktor, Microtonic, Z3TA, Morphine, Toxic Biohazard etc.

 * Three modes: Bank Mode, Preset Mode, Snapshot Mode ("snapshot" meaning a saved combination of bank+preset).
 * In each mode, you have 8 pages (numeric buttons) à 16 pads, hence 128 banks, 128 programs, 128 snapshots in total.